PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week1Day4.md

 ## DataLab preparation (Week 1, DataLab 2):

-The next DataLab session, will focus on strengthening our presentation skills.
-As part of the learning process, you will be asked to provide feedback on each other's presentations.
-There are many ways to give feedback.
-One simple yet effective method is the hamburger or sandwich model:
+The next DataLab session, we will focus on strengthening our presentation skills.
+As part of the learning process, you will be asked to participate in a in-class workshop.
+In order to participate in this workshop, you will need to have a topic for your presentation:

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/hDNde-Eub_A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-*Video 1.
-What is Feedback Sandwich | Explained in 2 min.*

-- [ ] Watch the video below, and provide feedback to the presenter according to the sandwich/hamburger technique.
-Write your feedback down.

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/nSGqp4-bZQY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-*Video 2.
-Undergraduate Students Unwittingly Subjected to World's Worst Research Presentation.*
+- [ ] If you have not found, and described a 'milestone' in the history of AI yet, please do so by the end of the day (Exercise 1.1c, Wednesday, Week 1).

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
 Note: When you are finished with the independent study material, and still have some time left, try to apply your newly gained knowledge to the Creative Brief.
 </div>

 ***